coreyreichle/monurbox/README.md

 The latter will run (as configured out of the box), a check to see if a webserver is answering with a 200 and telnet is listening (Well, filtered, per nmap) on example.com.
 The former will run those checks, as well as check for a mis and a sshd process on 10.0.3.2, username 'ubuntu'.

+There is an included index.php file, which will parse the script's output, and display it in a browser.
+Rename it as you like.
+It's compatible with any web server that can run php.

 # To-Do
 * Add a SQL Backend (SQLite, with optional MySQL).
 * Add a web UI, basically a pretty looking version of monurbox's console output.
+(Done, sorta)